About the Series …

 accompany the installation of MSAS.
 Our objective in this article is an overview

-; later articles will focus on detailed partitioning
+of the wizard itself; later articles will focus on detailed partitioning

 strategy and techniques.